iZettle/javascript-env/README.md

 # javascript-env
-A collection of programs and configuration files that can be shared between JavaScript projects.
+A collection of programs and configuration files that is meant to be shared between our JavaScript projects.

 ## Install
 ```sh